karol-121/custom-context-menu-search/README.md

 *Results of custom context menu item.
 A new tab with specified URL containing selection text was opened*

 ### Options page
-Extension implements options page where the user can create, modify and delete defined context menu items.
+The extension implements a options page where the user can create, modify and delete defined URLs.
 This page is located in extensions details in "Manage Your Extensions" page in Browser.
 Note that any changes made on option page needs to be saved.
 This is done by clicking on "Save" button.

 ![screenshot of extension's option page where custom context menu items are defined](assets/screenshot-3.jpg)